Business

 • Angel investors

-• Government grants (usually for science or research businesses)
+• Government grants (typically for science or research ventures)

 Seek Guidance From Other Business Owners

-If you’re looking for more knowledge on how to start a business, you may also enjoy our guide to the six best books on starting a business.
-Now you know, financially, what it’ll take to start your business.
-Get out there and make your business a success!
+For additional business knowledge, explore our guide covering the six best books on starting a business.
+Now that you understand the financial requirements, get out there and make your business a success!

 DJ Whiteside